Unfortunately, there are only 12 months in the year. February honors a lot of other things, too. Most of them being things that nobody cares about.

 Mr. Mortman: "Perhaps we all have a little monster in us...
 Lucy."

-You know, take away the supernatural elements to this story... and that's a pedophile line if ever I heard one.
-Which makes sense, seeing as how this episode definitely plays on that angle when it comes to Mr. Mortman.
+You know, take away the supernatural elements to this story... and that's basically a creepy pedophile line if ever I heard one.
+Which makes sense, seeing as how this episode definitely plays with that angle when it comes to Mr. Mortman.
+Well, as much as they can with a show rated Y7.

 Anyway, he suggests that she should go find another book...